rohanshiloh/haskell-code/README.md

  ## Code Execution in Haskell
- to start the interactive environment, use the command: ghci to load a file in the interactive environment, use the command: :load hello.hs to compile and run this code, use the command: ghc hello.hs -o hello && ./hello with warnings: ghc -Wall hello.hs -fforce-recomp -o hello && ./hello or use this command: runhaskell hello.hs or use this command: runghc hello.hs (same as runhaskell) or use this command: ghci hello.hs or use this command: ghci hello.hs -o hello && ./hello
+ 1. to start the interactive environment, use the command: `ghci`
+ 2. to load a file in the interactive environment, use the command: `:load hello.hs`
+ 3. to compile and run this code, use the command: `ghc hello.hs -o hello && ./hello`
+ 4. with warnings: `ghc -Wall hello.hs -fforce-recomp -o hello && ./hello`
+ 5. or use this command: `runhaskell hello.hs`
+ 6. or use this command: `runghc hello.hs (same as runhaskell)`
+ 7. or use this command: `ghci hello.hs`
+ 8. or use this command: `ghci hello.hs -o hello && ./hello`
  ### Key Differences:
- ghci: Interactive environment for testing and debugging. runghc/runhaskell: Non-interactive, used to execute Haskell scripts directly without creating a compiled binary. or use this command: stack runghc hello.hs NO CAREFUL - it will try to upgrade before execution !! or use this command: cabal run hello.hs    NO CAREFUL - it will try to upgrade before execution !!
+ - ghci: Interactive environment for testing and debugging.
+ - runghc & runhaskell: Non-interactive, used to execute Haskell scripts directly without creating a compiled binary.
+ - or use this command: `stack runghc hello.hs` NO CAREFUL - it will try to upgrade before execution !!
+ - or use this command: `cabal run hello.hs`    NO CAREFUL - it will try to upgrade before execution !!

  ## Haskell Version Management
- cd ~/.ghcup/
- cd ~/.ghcup/ghc
- ghcup list
+ - `cd ~/.ghcup/`
+ - `cd ~/.ghcup/ghc`
+ - `ghcup list`
- ghcup set ghc <version>
+ - `ghcup set ghc <version>`

  ## Linear Algebra : BLAS + LAPACK
  ### BLAS (Basic Linear Algebra Subprograms) and LAPACK (Linear Algebra Package) are libraries for performing linear algebra operations.